Loving Literature

 Shortlist

-American Society for Eighteenth-Century Studies: Oscar Kenshur Book Prize
+The Center for Eighteenth-Century Studies at Indiana University: Oscar Kenshur Book Prize

 Shortlist